How a zoning bylaw could transform 500 apartment sites across the city

 As for Ali, she's hoping the bylaw allows her neighbourhood to build an office space and sewing studio — a permanent spot where the entrepreneurial women in her community can design clothing and jewellery.

 "This is only the beginning, I think," she said.
-"There's a lot of work ahead, which is definitely going to provide a healthier lifestyle in these tower neighbourhood communities."
+"There's a lot of work ahead, which is definitely going to provide a healthier life in these tower neighbourhood communities."